-Psychodynamic therapy—the psychological interpretation of mental and emotional processes—is rooted in traditional psychoanalysis and draws from object relations, ego psychology, and self psychology.
-Developed as a simpler, less-lengthy alternative to psychoanalysis.
+Psychodynamic therapy is the psychological interpretation of mental and emotional processes.
+Rooted in traditional psychoanalysis, it draws from object relations, ego psychology, and self psychology.
+It was developed as a simpler, less-lengthy alternative to psychoanalysis.

 Find a Therapist

 People tend to develop defense mechanisms.
 Defense mechanisms may keep painful feelings, memories, and experiences in the unconscious.
 A few common defense mechanisms include:

 Psychodynamic therapists encourage people to speak freely about their emotions, desires, and fears.
 Being open may help reveal vulnerable feelings that have been pushed out of conscious awareness.
 According to psychodynamic theory, behavior is influenced by unconscious thought.
 Once vulnerable or painful feelings are processed, the defense mechanisms reduce or resolve.

 The Psychodynamic Diagnostic Manual (PDM) was released in 2006.
 Its goal is to offer a conceptual framework for human psychological functioning.
 It also aims to serve as an alternative to the Diagnostic and Statistical Manual (DSM).
 The DSM outlines observable symptoms associated with mental health conditions.
 Meanwhile, the PDM describes subjective experiences.